 Harmful bacteria and toxins will enter the body via the bleeding gums and affect the vital organs, especially in older Frenchies.

 Oral care alone can add up to 2 year to your French Bulldog’s lifespan.

-Avoid commercial dog foods.
-Most commercial dog foods are full of inferior sources of protein, also known as fillers.
+Avoid commercial processed dog foods.
+Most commercial dog foods ( kibble) are full of inferior sources of protein, also known as fillers.
 Inspect the ingredient list - if it contains a substantial amount of corn, wheat, soy or white rice, it’s time to switch to a more canine appropriate food brand.

 Actually, let’s do a little test.
 Take your dog’s food and soak it in a bowl of water.
 Let it sit for 15-20 minutes.
 If it blows up and becomes spongy - your basically feeding your dog a diet that consists of cereal and not meat.

-If your on a budget add fresh ingredients to your dog’s kibble.
+If you’re on a budget and can only afford to feed kibble, then add fresh ingredients to your dog’s kibble.
 Even a small amount will make a huge difference.

 3. Avoid Anything Containing Sunflower Oil and Corn

 Studies have shown that Sunflower oil increases cancer in dogs by 69%.
 Why do so many dog food brands still use it as an ingredient?
 Hmm..